How to Select an ERP System

 - By defining its requirements with care, the firm avoids spending on unnecessary modules and invites for demonstrations only those vendors whose products can truly support the requirements.

-- By analyzing its business processes from an optimization and automation perspective, the company takes a solid step toward mitigating the risk of a failed implementation, in part because this often prevents unnecessary customizations and extensions to the new system.
+- By analysing its business processes from an optimisation and automation perspective, the company takes a solid step toward mitigating the risk of a failed implementation, in part because this often prevents unnecessary customisations and extensions to the new system.